Crime

 “What you’re seeing today is the result of a years-long investigation where very diligent investigators refused to give up on Noel,” the chief said.
 “I am profoundly grateful for the assistance that we have received from the Tarrant County District Attorney’s Office and the FBI.”

-Tarrant County District Attorney Phil Sorrells also thanked the FBI and said that this week’s excavation of the yard of the home where the child’s family lived would not have been possible without the resources provided by federal investigators.
+Tarrant County District Attorney Phil Sorrells also thanked the FBI and said that this week’s excavation of the yard at the home where the child’s family lived would not have been possible without the resources provided by federal investigators.

 “Today marks an important step toward the pursuit of justice for Noel Rodriguez-Alvarez,” Sorrells said. “...
 Our focus remains on the successful prosecution of Cindy Rodriguez.
 We owe it to Noel.
 We owe it to our community to seek justice in this case, and we are determined to do just that.”